DJATOMs-archive/dfttest/dfttest - README.txt

-                                       dfttest v1.9.4.4
+                                       dfttest v1.9.5
                                        Original code by tritical
                                        16-bit modification by Firesledge
                                        Avs+ port by DJATOM
-                                       Other works by pinterf
+                                       High bit depth support and other works by pinterf

 Info: